The battle for Christchurch Central

 Christchurch Central Labour MP Brendon Burns won more polling booths on election night than National Party challenger and list candidate Nicky Wagner.

-figures show 27 booths inside and outside the electorate boundaries were won by Burns and 26 by Wagner.
+Electoral Commission figures show 27 booths inside and outside the electorate boundaries were won by Burns and 26 by Wagner.

-Both finished with 10,493 votes on Saturday night and are awaiting the final announcement on December 10 after special votes have been counted.
+Both candidates finished with 10,493 votes on Saturday night and are awaiting the final announcement on December 10 after special votes have been counted.

-If Burns win, Wagner will be a National List MP and Labour List MP Raymond Huo will be out. will hurt Labour as he is a good fund-raiser for them.
+If Burns win, Wagner will be a National List MP and Labour List MP Raymond Huo will be out.
+This will hurt Labour as he is a good fund-raiser for them.

 If Wagner wins, then Burns is out of Parliament, but Huo remains.